Policies & Procedures

 Check-in procedures

-Golfers must register in the Pro Shop inside the Dye Clubhouse prior to playing golf.
+Golfers must register in the Pro Shop inside the NEW Dye Clubhouse prior to playing golf.
 If the entire group is not registered in the Pro Shop 10 minutes prior to the reserved tee time, the tee time may be forfeited and the BBGC will make every effort to fit the group in at the earliest possible time.
 The group should arrive at their starting tee no later than 5 minutes prior to their reserved tee time.

 carts